khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ## 16.1

 <small>Published 2023-06-XX</small> <!-- ⚠️ Update publish date -->
+Note: 16.2 will update the font files we use in Figma to align GitLab Sans to the most recent version of Inter.
+It brings clearer rendering of characters, especially at higher weights.
+You might notice some line lengths increasing, this is expected.
+It is not possible for us to update the fonts in an opt-in way, and so there will be some disruption.
+More details to follow, but if you have concerns please reach out to a Foundations designer.
 ### Additions

 - Added the following icons: [**quick-actions**](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~quick-actions), [**markdown-mark**](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~markdown-mark), [**markdown-mark-solid**](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~markdown-mark-solid), [**tanuki-ai**](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~tanuki-ai)